 What is fixed-odds betting in horse racing?

-Fixed-odds wagering is the newest old thing in horse racing in the U.S. (New Jersey horse betting sites: Poinstbet, TVG), though it’s quite popular in Australia and to a lesser extent in Europe and the U.K. (William Hill, bet365 and other sites).
+Fixed-odds wagering is the newest old thing in horse racing in the U.S. with horse betting sites such as Twinspires, AmWager and TVG offering this type of betting.
+The fixed-odds horse betting is quite popular in Australia and to a lesser extent in Europe and the U.K.